CTcue/ctAutocompletion/README.md

 ## Installation

-* Make sure you have NodeJS (latest LTS) and Elasticsearch (7.x) installed
+* Make sure you have NodeJS (latest LTS) and Elasticsearch (7.x) installed and running
-* In this directory install the dependencies with:
+* Install the dependencies with:

 ```
 yarn install
 ```

-* Either obtain a copy of our processed `output` directory or create your own file
+* Either obtain a copy of our processed `output/` directory or create your own file
-    * `ai-data > synonym-files > autocompletion_concepts.txt`
+    * `AI-data > synonym-files > autocompletion_concepts.txt`
     * See below [for an example of the file format](#format-concepts)

-* Put the `output` directory in `./scripts/` so you have a `./scripts/output/concepts.txt`
+* Add the file to `./scripts/output/` so you have `./scripts/output/concepts.txt`

-* To get an elasticsearch index with terms:
+* To import terms into elasticsearch run:

 ```
-cd scripts

-bash import.sh
+bash ./script/import.sh
 ```

-> It will take a few minutes to upload all the terms to the index
+> It will take a minute to upload the terms to the index

-## Running demo
+## Local demo

 To compare autocompletion results (side by side) with another instance of synonyms.